Seal of Dane County County of Dane

 • Support Municipalities leading by example: Expanding municipal participation in SolSmart across Dane County by at least doubling the number of municipalities that are designated SolSmart Communities.

-• Coordinate with Capital Area Regional Planning Commission (CARPC) to ensure equitable access to solar across Dane County.
+• Coordinate with the Capital Area Regional Planning Commission (CARPC) to ensure equitable access to solar across Dane County.

 Solar Innovation